rodrigoueda/com.rodrigoueda.objectpool/README.md

 ## Managed Update

-- When working with a great amount of objects, it`s considered a good practice to center each individual ``` Update() ``` into a single behaviour in order to optimize performance
+- When working with a great amount of objects, it's considered a good practice to center each individual ``` Update() ``` into a single behaviour in order to optimize performance
 - ObjectPoolManager is also able to concentrate instanced objects updates, just extend IManagedUpdate interface
-- It`s possible to combine IPoolable and IManagedUpdate interfaces
+- It's possible to combine IPoolable and IManagedUpdate interfaces

 ```C#
 using UnityEngine;